Lijuet/2021_OSP_Stock_Insight/README.md

         - stock price and date of today
         - stock price of the past and the figure compared to today
         - financial indicators organized quarterly
-        - head news with title, summary and link
+        - head news with head line
         - financial indicators of the same industry